Saturday 9th March 2024

 BACK TO LIST

-The Scottish Student Athletics & XC Sports Development Group are recruiting for a new Vice Chair who will be specifically focused on Cross Country.
+The Scottish Student Handball Sports Group are recruiting for a new Vice Chair to help promote and develop the sport.

 View the job description here.